 Perhaps the obvious answer is to disable anything and everything related to tracking users.
 That means disabling cookies, not utilizing any third-party plugin or theme, and forget about showing ads.
 But that’s not going to meet the needs of most websites – especially if you’re building them for clients.

-Regardless, in almost all circumstances, some sort of user data will be collected – either directly by your own site (form submissions, cookies, etc.) or through the outside services you connect with.
+Regardless, in almost all circumstances, some user data will be collected – either directly by your own site (form submissions, cookies, etc.) or through the outside services you connect with.
 This is life as we know it and may be impossible to avoid.

 That doesn’t mean, however, that we are completely powerless.
 Together with clients, there are some decisions we can make that do keep the well-being of users in mind.